playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 ---
 {
   title: "Derived Values",
   description: "Often in application development, you'll want to base one variable's value off of another.
 There are a few ways of doing this - some easier than others.",
-    published: '2023-01-01T22:12:03.284Z',
+  published: "2023-01-01T22:12:03.284Z",
-    authors: ['crutchcorn'],
+  authors: ["crutchcorn"],
-    tags: ['webdev'],
+  tags: ["webdev"],
   attached: [],
   order: 5,
-    collection: "The Framework Field Guide - Fundamentals" }
+  collection: "The Framework Field Guide - Fundamentals", }
 ---